MoonLightOri/my-own-modded-DRG-difficulties/Celestial/Celestial Features.md

 - Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot.
 Elite enemies have lower burn and freeze temperature,... - Having some favor for Cryo comp.).
 - Custom waves of certain enemies spawn at set intervals or conditions.
 - Difficulty adjusted across mission types (E.G: PE gets slightly harder, Escort heartstone phase gets slightly easier).
 - During Defense, reduce Progress Bar Penalty by 30%.
-At 1p, further reduce Progress Bar Penalty to 60%, and 100% if the player is Scout (No more draining).
-Also increase Bubble radius by 50% at 1p.
+At 1p, also increase Bubble radius by 40%.
 - Rival Turrets spawn count in Encounters sabotage mission type is reduced by 50%.
 - Lower player scaling (Especially Solo) will have signficant change on Enemies, Objectives and Mission types to make playing easier.
 (E.G: Doretta during Refill and Heartstone phase gains slight increased resistance.
-No Bulk spawns during Defense.
-Dangerous run ending at 1p also gets reduced specific values,...)
+No Bulk spawns during Defense...)
 - Added NitraMultiplier for Deep Dive Secondaries with approximate values:
   + 1 Extra resupply (~50N) on Eggs, Dreadnought Cocoon and Black Box.
   + 0.4 Extra resupply (~20N) on Deep Scan and Morkite Well.